jeffreykegler/old_kollos/notes/misc/strand.md

 ```

 We use the pseudo-code accessor `Nucleotide-match(rule)` to match
-a nucleotide to its partner.
+a nucleotide to the other nucleotide in its pair.
 For every base dotted rule, `base-dr`
 ```
     Nucleotide-match(Forward-inter-nucleotide(base-dr))